b. 1955, York, Pennsylvania

 - Works from Koons’s Banality series in polychromed wood and porcelain, including the sculpture Michael Jackson and Bubbles, are exhibited at Ileana Sonnabend Gallery in New York, Donald Young Gallery in Chicago, and Galerie Max Hetzler in Cologne.

 The Museum of Contemporary Art in Chicago presents an exhibition of his work.

 - Exhibits at the Rotterdamse Kunststichting in Rotterdam.

-Displays, on an advertising billboard on Broadway in New York, the first image in the Made in Heaven series, in which the artist appears with porn star Ilona Staller (known as Cicciolina), his future wife.
+On the occasion of the Image of the World exhibition held at the Whitney Museum of American Art, displays, on an advertising billboard on Broadway in New York, the first image in the Made in Heaven series, in which the artist appears with porn star Ilona Staller (known as Cicciolina).